 Some can be washed normally, some might need to be washed in a more gentle setting and others should be washed by hand.
 Different materials have different washing guidelines.

 For example, if your jacket has Merino in it, be sure to use cold water and wool-specific liquid.
 Without doing this, you might end up washing it wrong and damaging the jacket.

-A simple Google search should be able to tell you the correct way to care for any kind of fabric successfully.
+This video should be able to tell you the correct way to care for any kind of fabric successfully.